 dngsllink_config subfolder from

 MATLAB_INSTALL_DIR/toolbox/slrequirements/slrequirements/resources/ into the DOORS Next server's custom extensions folder.
 The location of custom extensions folder depends on the particular Jazz server version.
-For example, if you are running Jazz server version 6.0.6 on a Windows computer, your extensions folder should be here:
+For example, if you are running Jazz server on a Windows computer, your extensions folder could be here:

 You may also need to "enable dropins" in DOORS Next server configuration.
 Instruction below is based on the following IBM's page: https://jazz.net/wiki/bin/view/Main/RMExtensionsHostingGuide605